NVISIA/docker101/3-build-simple-images/README.md

 ### Update the Website

 - Go into the cool-website-source folder and update the banner message in the index file
 - Rebuild and test the container - you might have to reload the webpage

+## End of lab

+### While you are waiting make addition updates and customize to the website

+#### make changes, rebuild with a new version tag and run the container

+- What challenges do have>
+- What should we automate to improve the developer experience?